Graduate Policy on Academic Honesty

 Level 2: Within two weeks after receiving the faculty response letter from level one, the student may continue the appeal process by requesting in writing that the department review all the data from level one and any additional information deemed pertinent by the student and/or faculty member and make a decision regarding the appeal.
 The department chairperson must respond by letter to the student involved, faculty, and the Associate Vice President of the Graduate School within two weeks regarding the chair’s decision on the appeal.

-Level 3: The student may continue the appeals process by requesting in writing that the Graduate School Assistant Dean review all data from level one and two and any additional information received from the student, faculty, and department chairperson and make a decision on the appeal.
+Level 3: The student may continue the appeals process by requesting in writing that the Associate Vice President of the Graduate School review all data from level one and two and any additional information received from the student, faculty, and department chairperson and make a decision on the appeal.
 This level of appeal must be initiated by the student in writing within two weeks from receiving the chairperson’s written decision from level two.
 Within two weeks from the initiation of level three, the Associate Vice President of the Graduate School must inform the student, faculty member, and department chairperson of the decision regarding the appeal by letter.

 Level 4: Within 14 days from receiving the decision from the Associate Vice President of the Graduate School, the student may continue the appeal process from level three to level four by requesting in writing that the Graduate Student Rights Committee hear the approval.

 The Graduate Student Rights Committee must call a hearing of issues within 30 days of receiving the written request from the student.
 The student, faculty, department chairperson, and the Associate Vice President of the Graduate School will be informed by letter within five school days of the decision of the Graduate Student Rights Committee.
 This decision is the final decision made within the academic appeal process.